 We want to ensure children with vision impairment get the best possible start in life and go on to achieve their full potential.

 We estimate that around 25,000 children and young people up to the age of 16 in England and Wales have a vision impairment of sufficient severity to need specialist educational support.
 As many as 50 per cent have additional disabilities, including some who have very complex needs.
 Most are born with a vision impairment.
-You can find more key statistics in the document below:
+You can find more key information here.

 The Children and Families Act 2014 and the SEND Code of Practice set out a vision for changing the way that children and young people with special edicational needs and disabled children and their parents are supported.This means changes for the professionals who work with them in education, health and social care.
 RNIB has developed resources which will provide information on making the SEND reforms work for children and young people with a vision impairment and their families.